Background

 Evaluate EHR Navigation Patterns:

-• Explore how obstetric providers navigate through different screens and locations within the EHR system to access patient information.
+- Explore how obstetric providers navigate through different screens and locations within the EHR system to access patient information and how long it takes them, on average, to do so.

 Gauge Impact on Patient Safety: